jiong3/fmld/README.md

     - possibility to add (initially automatic) translations
 - two sections
     1. "learners section" at the beginning is roughly sorted by frequency and contains words particularly relevant to learners
+        - < 20k words
+        - relevant words are all words from vocabulary lists of text books, standardized tests, etc.
+        - prioritized for manual corrections and LLM enhancements
     2. "extended section" starts from the word "%" and is sorted by the codepoint of the first character
+        - all words not in the "learners section" with no upper limit

 ## Documentation